Aansh2/sdn_intelligence/README.md

 The 'Number' field is the number of networks of that type that you want in your network.

-Please remember to remove the containers (sudo docker-compose stop if you are running it in detached mode or ctrl+c if

-you are running it in attached mode, and sudo docker-compose down) after using it.
+Please remember to remove the containers (sudo docker-compose stop if you are running it in detached mode or ctrl+c if you are running it in attached mode, and sudo docker-compose down) after using it.
+Please let the simulation end, since the collector will run until a "stop" message is received